takumiecd/orteaf/docs/developer/metadata-yaml.md

 schema_version: "1.0"

 architectures:
-  - id: "sm90"
+  - id: "Sm90"
     display_name: "CUDA SM90"
-    backend: "cuda"
+    backend: "Cuda"
     metadata:
       description: "Optimized kernels for Hopper GPUs"
 ```

-Do not list the `generic` architecture in YAML; the generator injects it and
+Do not list the `Generic` architecture in YAML; the generator injects it and
 assigns local index `0` for each backend.
 The remaining entries appear in the
 order they are written, so keep the list sorted if that matters for humans.